LouisRanjard/matlabHTK/Tutorial_diving_petrel/tutorial.md

 * __Parameter value testing__

-Different values for the HTK sound parameters was tested and the similarity score was calculated for a manually annotated recording using the following function
+Different values for the HTK sound parameters were tested and the similarity score was calculated for a manually annotated recording using the following function
 ```
-compare_label('reference.label','recording.label',30);
+compare_label('./recognition/reference/recording.label','./recognition/recording.label',30);
 ```
+Tests were performed by sequentially modifying the value of one parameter chosen from the set of parameter values that gave the best results.
+If a specific change increased the similarity score then it was kept identical for the rest of the tests.
+A thorough description of the parameters can be found in the HTK Book (Young et al., 2006).
+To control for consistency, the set of parameters that gave the best results was tested three times.
+The replicated model building and recognition gave similar similarity scores (89.23%, 89.12% and 89.23%).
+The randomisation test was performed using 60-second time window bins and indicated that the recognition was better than expected by chance, with a significant p-value (<<0.001).

+&nbsp;

+__Table__.
+The set of HTK parameter values investigated and corresponding similarity scores against the visually annotated recording file.
+In all tests, the TARGETKIND parameter was set to MFCC.
+Inclusion of the delta parameters correspond to option _D, _A, _T in the HTK parameter file and the cepstral mean normalisation (cmn) correspond to _Z.
+For example, the first column correspond to the following HTK parameter file option for encoding TARGETKIND=MFCC_D_A_E.
+The other HTK parameters are indicated in the column names.

 NUMCEPS | energy | delta | ddelta | dddelta | cmn | WINDOWSIZE (ms) | LOFREQ | HIFREQ | ZMEANSOURCE | USEHAMMING | PREEMCOEF | NUMCHANS | CEPLIFTER | ENORMALISE | Similarity versus manual annotation
 --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | ---